How To Blend Fictitious History When Writing Medieval Fantasy

 You can use many different methods, but a Snowflake outline is one of the most popular techniques.

-It doesn’t have to be overly comprehensive, and it can also change.
+It doesn’t have to be overly complicated, and it can always change.

 But you always need to start strong.
 The very first sentence has to raise your reader’s curiosity and engage them immediately.